biohackathon-japan/bh24-glyco-and-all-things-sweet/paper/paper.md

   - The group focused on defining "natural" glycans by matching, using the GNOme subsumption alignment algorithm, of monosaccharides and substituents to those from the SNFG lists.
 Common “natural” substituents, extracted from WURCS sequences, that were missing from the SNFG list were added, and a frequency analysis used to discover potential additional substituents for addition.
   - Current analysis suggests a very long tail for the monosaccharides and substituents found in WURCS sequences derived from pubchem entries, with just 13% of such sequences passing the stringent SNFG-based test implemented by the PyGly script.
 For GlyTouCan WURCS sequences, about 60% pass this test.

 Table 1.
-Substituents of …
+The types and numbers of substituents contained in PubChem compounds

 | WURCS(MAP)               | Count | Category |                                 |
 |--------------------------|-------|----------|---------------------------------|